driainwilson/drone_detection/README.md

 All settings can be controlled via the [config file](config/config.yaml).

+By default the settings file assumes videos are in [data/videos](data/videos) (this will be empty after a fresh clone).
+This can be change via the `grabber.parameters.video_root_dir`

+Either add your video to that folder and set them in the config file `grabber.parameters.video_path` relative to that folder, or use absolute filename.

+Note: `grabber.parameters.video_path` be a list, the script will loop through the videos.

 ```python
 python drone_detection/main.py
 ```

-Setting can be controlled via the command line. e.g. to select a different video file
+Alternatively, settings can be controlled via the command line. e.g. to select a different video file

 ```python